GTBitsOfGood/umi-feeds-backend/README.md

 ## License

-This project is licensed under the GPL v3.
+This project is open source and is licensed under the GPL v3.
 It is based on the starter template [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter/), which has the following license:

     MIT License